 If you need to find out about the benefits to which you might be entitled as the parent of a child with a disability then this is a very good place to start.
-Their Factsheets are really helpful and free!
+Their free Factsheets are really helpful and free!
 See here.
-We strongly recommend their handbook which is updated every year.
+They publish a yearly disability rights handbook (not free).

 SENDIAS (Information, Advice and Support)

 IAS are available to parents in every Local Authority.
-They were formally known as PPO (Parent Partnership Officers).
-They are often very knowledgeable about local services and have had legal training from IPSEA.
+They are often very knowledgeable about local services and are required to have had legal training from IPSEA.